ikoniqoz/nitrodocs/content/modules/blog.md

 Blogs sometimes need extra functionality beyond just the basic blog post body and title.
 That's why you can extend the functionality of the blog module but adding custom blog fields.

 To add new fields, click on <samp>Custom Fields</samp> on the module sub navigation.
-By default, PyroCMS adds an <samp>Introduction</samp> {{ link title="WYSIWYG" uri="field-types/wysiwyg" }} field.
+By default, NitroCMS adds an <samp>Introduction</samp> {{ link title="WYSIWYG" uri="field-types/wysiwyg" }} field.
 If you don't need an introduction field, you can simply remove this.

 You can use any of your {{ link title="core" uri="field-types" }} and [add-on](http://pyrocms.com/store) field types as blog fields.
 After adding them, you'll need to display them by {{ link title="overloading" uri="guides/themes/overloading-module-views" }} the basic blog templates.

 ## Blog Previews

 Blog posts need a way to represent themselves on things like post lists/archives, and RSS feeds.
-When displaying posts, PyroCMS first looks for a custom field with a slug called <samp>intro</samp>.
+When displaying posts, NitroCMS first looks for a custom field with a slug called <samp>intro</samp>.
 If it can't find that, it will use the entire blog post body.

-You can always override this in your overloaded blog views in your theme, but by default, PyroCMS will use the logic above.
+You can always override this in your overloaded blog views in your theme, but by default, NitroCMS will use the logic above.

 ## URLs